 Yes, I did.
 That is why I’m now able to share my approach, which I really enjoy.

 What is your approach to risk management?
 What sums of money are you comfortable to trade with during one trade?

-I think the best risk management strategy you can use is to be patient and trade in synchrony with the market context because you are trading at key prices.
+I think the best risk management strategy you can use is to be patient and synchronize with the market context because you are trading at key prices.
 That’s the first part of risk management.
 Another one is to have targets.
 The first target is to lock profits.
 Then you should also look for a micro-target.
-You have to think like a swing trader and adjust your stops to risk less.
+You have to think like a swing trader and adjust your stops to take less risk.

 Have you ever panicked in your trading experience?
 If yes, how did you deal with it?